 North Rim – For the winter months, the North Rim is closed.
 Many of the roads, pathways and tour activities on the North Rim of Grand Canyon are closed by late October or early November due to the weather and snow accumulation.
 The North Rim of Grand Canyon National Park reopens in the spring on May 15th.

 South Rim – The South Rim remains open all year and visitor services are still available.
-While reservations are not required during the winter months, they are strongly advised throughout the rest of the year.
+While reservations to vacation to Grand Canyon are not required during the winter months, they are strongly advised throughout the rest of the year.

-Grand Canyon vacations are like nothing else.
+A vacation to Grand Canyon is like nothing else.
 From the Canyon’s summit to the raging waters of the Colorado River below, the most daring adventurers will descend more than a mile, passing up to 40 layers of major sedimentary rock formations that date back between 2 and 3 billion years … even before the age of the dinosaurs.
 The Grand Canyon is something that must be experienced in person.

 One of the best Grand Canyon vacations is an exciting river rafting tour down the Canyon’s Colorado River.
 White water rafting provides some of the best opportunities for viewing the Grand Canyon wildlife, the many migratory birds, and the sheer majesty of the Grand Canyon walls as they rush by.

-Caravan Grand Canyon Vacations are truly memorable and like nothing else you will ever experience.
+Caravan Grand Canyon tours are truly memorable and like nothing else you will ever experience.

-For more information, check out our tour Reviews page to read what others have said about our Grand Canyon vacations.
+For more information, check out our tour Reviews page to read what others have said about our Grand Canyon tours.